puppeteer/puppeteer/docs/api/puppeteer.page.setcacheenabled.md

 # Page.setCacheEnabled() method

+Toggles ignoring cache for each request based on the enabled state.
+By default, caching is enabled.

-### Signature:
+### Signature

 ```typescript
 class Page {
   abstract setCacheEnabled(enabled?: boolean): Promise<void>;
 }
 ```

-Toggles ignoring cache for each request based on the enabled state.
-By default, caching is enabled.

 ## Parameters